Petlja/TextualProgrammingInPython/source/8_Complex branching/1_Successive conditions.md

 **Example - body mass index:**

-Body mass index (abbreviated bmi) is used for quick orientation regarding the degree of obesity or weight loss.
-The formula for calculating body mass index is :math:`bmi = {m \over {h \times h}}`, where *m* is the mass in kilograms and *h* is the height in meters.
+The body mass index (abbreviated bmi) is used for quick orientation regarding the degree of obesity or weight loss.
+The formula for calculating body mass index is $bmi = {m \over {h \times h}}$, where *m* is the mass in kilograms and *h* is the height in meters.
 The *bmi* values are interpreted as follows:

 - up to 18.5: malnourished person
 - from 18.5 to 25: person of normal body weight